 About UK Airsports

-We operate from an office and warehouse based near Keswick in the Lake District.
-We sell through a network of paragliding schools, dealers and test centres around the UK, some of these UK schools have bases abroad.
-If you can't get to one of these then you can also buy accessories and spares directly from our online web shop.
-Alternatively you can call us on 01768 779800 and we will try to help you source what you need and put you in touch with an appropriate dealer.
+We operate from an office and warehouse at the Blencathra Business Centre and distribute some of the worlds best paragliding, paramotor and free flight brands to a network of paragliding & paramotor schools, retailers and instructors around the UK and some operating abroad.
+If you can’t get to one of these then you can also buy accessories and spares directly from our online web shop.
+Ideally you should call us on 01768 779800 and we will try to help you source what you need and put you in touch with an appropriate retailer.

 Our aim is to offer the best products combined with the best service possible to our retailers and customers.
 We have close relationships with our suppliers, and we are regularly involved in product conception, design and improvement.